Neutrino Fast Flavor Instability in three dimensions for a Neutron Star Merger: Introduction

-Complicating this picture, neutrinos change flavor as they propagate in astrophysical objects.
-Not only do they change flavor due to the non-zero neutrino rest mass, the oscillations are modified by coherent forward scattering on neutrons, protons and electrons, i.e., the MSW effect \cite{Mikheyev:1985aa,Mikheyev:1986tj,1978PhRvD..17.2369W} which operates on the outskirts of an NSM.
+Not only do neutrinos change flavor due to the non-zero neutrino rest mass, the oscillations are modified by coherent forward scattering on neutrons, protons and electrons, i.e., the MSW effect \cite{Mikheyev:1985aa,Mikheyev:1986tj,1978PhRvD..17.2369W} which operates on the outskirts of an NSM.
 In addition, deep in the interior of an NSM, coherent forward scattering on other neutrinos, the so-called neutrino self interaction effects, can play a dominant role \cite{Zhu:2016mwa,Frensel:2016fge,Tian:2017xbr}.
 The transformations due to the self interaction can be roughly grouped into three classes: the matter-neutrino resonance \cite{Malkus:2012ts,2018PhRvD..97h3011V}, collective oscillations \cite{2006PhRvD..74l3004D} and Fast Flavor Oscillations (FFO) \cite{Sawyer:2005jk}.
-The last two result in non-linear flavor transformation: as the flavor of the neutrinos changes, this information feeds back into the governing potentials and immediately creates a challenging problem to solve.
-Multi-angle methods have been used to solve collective oscillations in idealized geometries \cite{Duan:2010bf,2010PhRvD..82h5025C} involving many thousands of angular bins.
-However, these calculations are of limited usefulness for neutron star mergers both because the geometry is much more complicated but also because FFO are excepted to occur close to the center of the merger remnant and these will alter the initial conditions for any collective oscillation that occur further away.
-The first step therefore is to determine the course of neutrino flavor transformation in scenarios within the NSM where fast flavor transformation is expected to occur.

-In some large scale dynamical simulations of NSMs neutrinos are already included, albeit classically, as they facilitate energy transfer and charge exchange in the evolving compact object.
-Modern 3-dimensional simulations of NSMs evolve an approximation to full neutrino transport by using angular moments of the neutrino distributions to follow the particle transport with associated absorption, emission, and scattering processes~\cite{thorne80,Wanajo2014,FoucartM1:2016,Radice:2021jtw} (except for the Monte-Carlo simulations of~\cite{Foucart:2020qjb}).
-Therefore, with an eye toward eventual integration of neutrino flavor transformation with dynamical NSM simulations, it is wise to consider the efficacy of moment based oscillation methods.
+The importance of fast flavor transformation in mergers has been previously pointed out using parameterized outcomes of the FFO, e.g. \cite{PhysRevD.84.053013,Wu:2017drk,Li:2021vqj,Just:2022flt}.
+Multi-angle methods have been used to simulate the FFO directly in idealized scenarios or localized domains (e.g., \cite{duan_FlavorIsospinWaves_2021,tamborra_NewDevelopmentsFlavor_2021,george_COSENuCollective_2022,bhattacharyya_ElaboratingUltimateFate_2022,richers_CodeComparisonFast_2022,nagakura_TimedependentQuasisteadyGlobal_2022,richers_FastFlavorTransformations_2022}).
+However multi-angle methods are computationally expensive and the expense is a barrier to studying FFO in more realistic geometries.
+Using moments would significantly reduce the computational expense.
+But FFO are sensitive to the angular distributions -- something the moments integrate over -- so it is not clear whether moment methods are capable of capturing FFO.